3.2 Overall description of the system

-The MC supports the arts, cultural activities and preservation of cultural heritage with grants and contributions from the "culture" division of the state budget of the CR.
-It establishes 30 state-managed organisations (which are founded, managed and supported by the state) and 1 public benefit organisation (an independent non-profit organisation, where the state or the city can be just a co-founder), in this case the Int.
-Music Festival Prague Spring.
+The MC supports the arts, cultural activities and the preservation of cultural heritage with grants and contributions from the "culture" division of the state budget of the CR.
+It establishes 30 state-managed organisations (which are founded, managed and supported by the state) and 1 public benefit organisation (an independent non-profit organisation, where the state or the city can be just a co-founder), in this case the International Music Festival Prague Spring.

 The State Cultural Fund of the CR should support the creation, realisation and promotion of works of artistic value, editorial activities in the area of non-periodical and periodical publications, the acquisition, restoration and preservation of cultural monuments and collection works, exhibition and lecturing activities, the promotion of Czech culture abroad, the organisation of cultural festivals, exhibitions and similar cultural activities, and cultural projects of ethnic minorities in the CR etc. From 2006 to 2011 the Fund was unable to perform its function as it did not have an elected board.
 The board was only elected in December 2011, as an amendment to Act No. 483/1991 Coll. on Czech Television made it possible to establish a permanent supply of financial resources in the form of revenue from advertising on the public television station ČT2 (see also chapter 5.3.8).

-Culture also appears at the state level in the concept materials of other ministries, mainly the Ministry of Education, Youth and Sports, the Ministry of Foreign Affairs and other bodies of state administration.
+Culture also figures at the state level in the concept materials of other ministries, mainly the Ministry of Education, Youth and Sports, the Ministry of Foreign Affairs and other bodies of state administration.

 Towns and municipalities act in conformity with the Act on Municipalities and they are responsible for the general cultural development and needs of their citizens.
 Some municipalities establish cultural institutions, especially municipal and local libraries, municipal galleries and municipal and local museums, theatres, orchestras and other specialised cultural institutions.
 Many towns announce specialised tenders for the support of cultural projects.
 Some towns, especially the bigger ones, have their own cultural policy or strategy focused on cultural and creative industries.